-Professors Broene, Dirkse, Wolthuis (chairman) Assistant Professors Piers, L. Vander Lugt, Van Doorne
+Professors Broene, J. De Vries (chairman), Dirkse, Wolthuis Assistant Professors Vander Lugt, Van Doorne

-Prerequisite to being admitted to a concentration in chemistry is a minimum average of C(2.0) in 103, 104 and 201.

-For students who do not plan to pursue graduate study in chemistry, additional courses required are: 277-278 and either 253-254 or 301-302.
-Required cognates are Mathematics 111-112 and a year of college physics.
+STUDENTS may select a major in chemistry, only after completing 103, 104, and 201 with a minimum average of C (2.0).
+In addition to these courses the major program includes 253-254 or 301-302, 277, and 278.
+Required cognates include calculus and analytical geometry (Math.
+111-112) and a year of college physics.

+The program for teaching in high schools includes 103, 104, 201, 204 or 277, 253-254 or 301-302, and 305, 308, or an interim.
+The student must also meet the minimum cognate requirements and should consider a minor in one of the two fields.

-For students preparing for graduate study in chemistry, the certification requirements of the American Chemical Society for professional training in chemistry may be met by completing the courses: 103-104, 201, 277-278, 301-302, 305, 309, 310, at least one chemistry interim course; Mathematics 111-112, 211-212; Physics 126 and 225-226.
-A reading knowledge of German and, if possible, of French is required.
+The certification requirements of the American Chemical Society for professional training in chemistry may be met by the completion of 103, 104,

-For students preparing for secondary school teaching, the program includes the courses: 103-104, 201, 204 or 277, 253-254 or 301-302, one of 305, 278, or an interim course in chemistry; and two courses in physics, e.g. 221-222, but not 110 or 112.

-- 101 CHEMISTRY FOR NURSES.
-S. A onesemester survey of inorganic, organic, and biological chemistry as applied in the field of medicine.
-A course specifically for students in the regular pre-nursing curriculum.
+- 201, 277, 278, 301, 302, 305, 309, 310, and at least one interim in chemistry; Mathematics 111, 112, 211, and 212; Physics 126, 225, and 226; proficiency in German and, if possible, French. - 101 CHEMISTRY FOR NURSES.
+S. A one-semester course designed for students in the regular pre-nursing course.
+A survey of inorganic, organic, and biological chemistry as applied to the field of medicine.
 Mr. Dirkse. - 103 GENERAL CHEMISTRY.
-F. A study of the basic principles of chemistry, with emphasis on the laws of chemical combination, theories of atomic structure and chemical bonding, the periodic law, kinetic theory, and chemical and physical equilibria.
-Laboratory.
+F. A study of the basic laws, theories, and principles of chemistry, with emphasis on the laws of chemical combination, theories of atomic structure and chemical bonding, the periodic law, kinetic theory, and chemical and physical equilibria.
 A high school chemistry course is strongly recommended.
 Staff. - 104 GENERAL CHEMISTRY.
 S, core.
-A continuation of 103, with emphasis on acid-base theory, reaction rates, ionic equilibria, redox reactions, electrochemis-

-- try, and nuclear chemistry.
-The laboratory work involves the systematic separation and identification of cations and anions.
-Laboratory.
-Prerequisite: 103: Staff. - 201 QUANTITATIVE ANALYSIS.
-F. A study of the theory and practice of titrimetric and gravimetric methods of analysis.
-Laboratory.
+A continuation of the study of chemical principles with emphasis on the non-metallic elements and their compounds.
+The laboratory work deals with the systematic separation and identification of anions and cations.
+Prerequisite: 103.
+Staff. - 201 QUANTITATIVE ANALYSIS.
+F. This course consists of a study of the theory and practice of titrimetric and gravimetric methods of analysis.
 Prerequisite: 104.
-Mr. Dirkse. - 204 Introductory Theoretical Chemistry.
+Mr. Dirkse. - 204 INTRODUCTORY THEORETICAL CHEMISTRY.
 S. A study of the states of matter, properties of solutions, chemical kinetics, and the colloidal state.
-This course treats some of the topics also covered in Chemistry 277-278, but is designed for students who have not had Mathematics 111-112.
+This course covers some of the same topics treated in Chemistry 307-308, but is designed for students who have not had Mathematics 111-112.
 Prerequisite: 201.
-Mt.
-Broene.
+Mr. Broene. - 253 ORGANO-BIOCHEMISTRY.
+F. A study of organic compounds, reactions, and their mechanics, with emphasis on their biochemical significance.
+Includes a study of metabolism chemistry and some quantitative blood analysis by volumetric and photometric methods.
+Prerequisite: 104.
+Mr. Wolthuis. - 254 ORGANO-BIOCHEMISTRY.
+S. Concontinuation of 253.
+Prerequisite 253.
+Mr. Wolthuis.